What is the correct Depth of Field (DOF)?

 So the correct answer to my initial question?

 The correct DOF depends upon what you are trying to accomplish.
-We select DOF based upon the objective of our photographs.
-For wide angle shots, we often use DOF to create a dreamy effect.
+We select depth of field based upon the objective of our photographs.
+For wide angle shots, we often use depth of field to create a dreamy effect.
 Below is another example.

-I deliberately chose a shallow DOF to keep the foreground flowers in sharp focus and the background blurred out.
+I deliberately chose a shallow depth of field to keep the foreground flowers in sharp focus and the background blurred out.
 I love this dreamy look.
 The second image is a classic landscape shot where everything is sharply in focus; this look did not quite work for me.

 Next time YOU are in the field, ask yourself… what am I trying to accomplish?
-Choose your DOF based on the answer to that question.
+Choose your depth of field (DOF) based on the answer to that question.